momentfree/node-red-contrib-process-list/README.md

 **Do not self join the node (using link in/out nodes) to avoid memory leaks**.

 ### Input
 `msg.tasksearch` string term used to filter processes overwriting `value` specified in the editor.
 It is case insensitive.
-To get all processes do not use the input and leave editor field `value` empty.
+To get all processes do not use this input and leave editor field `value` empty.
+If this input is not a string it will be treated as an empty string therefore editor field `value` will be used if not empty otherwise no filters will be applied and all processes will be returned in output.
 `msg.processlist` is array of objects used internally to cascade filter processes.
 Join together multiple node to apply more filters.
 ### Output
 `msg.processlist` array of objects containing the following properties: `pid, name, cmdline, ppid, path, threads, owner, priority, starttime, vmem, pmem, cpu, utime, stime`.